jekyll-is/action-jekyll-is-backpush/README.md

 # Jekyll IS Backpusher

 Composite GitHub Action to commit and push changes back to repository after Jekyll build or other generation steps.
 Includes optional Telegram notifications with git diff summary.
-Uses `github-actions[bot]` for traceable commits.[7]
+Uses `github-actions[bot]` for traceable commits.

 ## Features